qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 .. index::
    single:GRASS;toolbox

-The |grass_tools| :guilabel:`Open GRASS Tools` box provides GRASS module functionalities to work with data inside a selected GRASS :file:`LOCATION` and :file:`MAPSET`.
+The |grass_tools| :sup:`Open GRASS Tools` box provides GRASS module functionalities to work with data inside a selected GRASS :file:`LOCATION` and :file:`MAPSET`.
 To use the GRASS toolbox you need to open a :file:`LOCATION` and :file:`MAPSET` where you have write-permission
 (usually granted, if you created the :file:`MAPSET`).
 This is necessary, because new raster or vector layers created during analysis need to be written to the currently selected :file:`LOCATION` and :file:`MAPSET`.